 The analysis of any legal or medical billing is dependent on numerous specific facts — including the factual situations present related to the patients, the practice, the professionals and the medical services and advice.
 Additionally, laws and regulations and insurance and payer policies are subject to change.
 The information that has been accurate previously can be particularly dependent on changes in time or circumstances.
 The information contained in this web site is intended as general information only.
 It is not intended to serve as medical, health, legal or financial advice or as a substitute for professional advice of a medical coding professional, healthcare consultant, physician or medical professional, legal counsel, accountant or financial advisor.
 If you have a question about a specific matter, you should contact a professional advisor directly.
 CPT copyright American Medical Association.
 All rights reserved.
 CPT is a registered trademark of the American Medical Association.

-“Topical medications” means medications applied locally to the skin or underlying tissue where there is a break in or absence of the skin where such medications require a prescription or order under federal or state law.
+"Topical medications" means medications applied locally to the skin or underlying tissue where such medications require a prescription or order under federal or state law.